- Location: Oregon

 For information about requesting a duplicate driver's license, see our page on Replacing a Lost License.

-The DMV sends postcards to drivers two months before their licenses expire.
-These renewal reminders may serve as one of the identity documents required for renewal.
+The DMV sends postcards to drivers 2 months before their licenses expire.

 If you do not receive the reminder, it does not mean you cannot renew your expiring license.
 However, you will need your current license or ID card in order to renew.

-Unfortunately, driver's licenses can't be renewed online due to concerns about the potential for identity theft.
+Unfortunately, driver's licenses can't currently be renewed online due to concerns about the potential for identity theft.

-If you are temporarily out of the state and cannot come to your local DMV office, you may request a "Valid without Photo" driver license packet by calling the DMV at (503) 945-5400.
+If you are temporarily out of the state and cannot come to your local DMV office, you may request a "Valid Without Photo" driver license packet by calling the DMV at (503) 945-5000.
 Mail the form in with your fee and renewal license will be mailed back to you.

-- Provide proof of identity, Social Security number, and legal presence in the United States.
+- Provide proof of identity, Social Security number, birth date, and legal presence in the United States.

 - If your address has changed, provide proof of address.

-- If you are 50 or older, pass a DMV vision screening.
+- If you are 50 years old or older, pass a DMV vision screening.

 After renewing your driver's license, you may want to complete a supplemental traffic school course.
 This can refresh your memory regarding the rules of the road while possibly reducing your insurance payments.
 If your current insurance carrier doesn't offer a discount for course completion, consider shopping our Insurance Center for a new policy.Other Topics in This Section